wcushen/blog/content/post/2022-11-openshift-windows.md

 **FAIL!** As we covered earlier, this is expected and in theory could be circumnavigated by resorting to [Hyper-V isolation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-2022%2Cwindows-11), but we know the WMCO hasn't configured [our machine in this way](https://docs.openshift.com/container-platform/4.10/windows_containers/understanding-windows-container-workloads.html).

-A bit of self-acknowledgement from Microsoft themselves stating that _"decoupling the User/Kernel boundary in Windows is a monumental task and highly non-trivial"_ and is something they're looking to improve in future releases of Windows Server and Client.
+We have a bit of self-acknowledgement from Microsoft themselves here too, stating that _"decoupling the User/Kernel boundary in Windows is a monumental task and highly non-trivial"_ and is something they're looking to improve in future releases of Windows Server and Client.

-Given that it's 2022, I'm eager for my infrastructure to remain relevant and up-to-date, so _what I can do_ is perform an in-place upgrade of my Windows Server OS to 2022 and that should make this container image I will try to ultimately use for my application, all happy and compliant.
+Given that it's 2022, I'm eager for my infrastructure to remain relevant and up-to-date, so _**what I can do**_ is perform an in-place upgrade of my Windows Server OS to 2022 and that should make this container image I will try to ultimately use for my application, all happy and compliant.

 This Windows node is one that I have rolled out as a Bring-Your-Own-Instance (BYOH) node as [explained here](https://docs.openshift.com/container-platform/4.10/windows_containers/byoh-windows-instance.html).
-Irrespective however if BYOH or a `MachineSet` is made use of, the upgrade of the OS is handled **outside** OpenShift and the WMCO, so this is all on me to do!
+Irrespective however if BYOH or a `MachineSet` is opted for, the upgrade of the OS is handled **outside** OpenShift and the WMCO, so this is all on me to do!

-Sparing those [details](https://learn.microsoft.com/en-us/windows-server/get-started/perform-in-place-upgrade) from this post, once upgraded I can log back into the host to first confirm my new OS version and re-attempt the pulling of the 2022 image.
+Sparing those [details](https://learn.microsoft.com/en-us/windows-server/get-started/perform-in-place-upgrade) from this post, once upgraded I can log back into the host to first confirm my new OS version and reattempt the pulling of the 2022 image.

 {{% notice warning %}}
 Windows Container images can be VERY large.
 In some cases, a small base image can be 8GB in size, and therefore it is suggested to pre-pull any base images you need.